ibm-cloud-architecture/refarch-asset-analytics/asset-consumer-function/README.md

 - It consumes assets that are posted on Kafka topic `asset-topic` and these are posted by [Asset Event Producer](../asset-event-producer)
 - Once the assets are consumed by this function, it hits the POST API `/assetmanager/assets` of [Asset Manager Microservice](https://github.com/ibm-cloud-architecture/refarch-asset-manager-microservice/tree/microprofile) which in turn persists this data in [Cassandra](http://cassandra.apache.org/).

-This function is deployed on Kubeless and you can install it following the instruction [here](https://kubeless.io/docs/quick-start/).
+This function is deployed on Kubeless and you can install it following the instructions [here](https://kubeless.io/docs/quick-start/).

 To deploy the function, follow the below steps.